 Everything you Need to Know about Urinary Incontinence in Seniors

 Urinary incontinence is a condition that results in involuntary loss of urine.
 It is more common in seniors, although it can also happen to anyone due to an underlying condition that leads to loss of bladder control.
 In seniors, urinary incontinence generally happens as part of their aging, bowel, and bladder related conditions, or lifestyle choices.
-Las Vegas assisted living facilities, like Oakey Assisted Living, can help your loved one be comfortable while also receiving help with their needs, including those with urinary incontinence.
+Las Vegas assisted living facilities, like Oakey Assisted Living & Memory Care, can help your loved one be comfortable while also receiving help with their needs, including those with urinary incontinence.

 Sometimes, health complications related to aging, such as Alzheimer’s disease and Parkinson’s disease, or other problems like multiple sclerosis, diabetes, and stroke can also lead to urinary incontinence in seniors.
 In women, complications in pregnancies, the onset of menopause, and conditions like pelvic floor atrophy can lead to urinary incontinence, while in men, it can be due to not drinking enough water or prostate problems.